KevinH2810/car-listing/README.md

 ---
 ### [PUT] - /listing/updateAvail
-update the information of car availability. require JWT token in header to validate userId
+update the information of car availability. require JWT token in header to validate user.

 Date Format in YYYY-MM-DD
 status 1 for available, 0 for unavailable/booked